 The book’s most important revelations are the intelligence reports prepared for the Sri Lankan military.
 Shockingly, generals from the aristocrat Kandiyan and Wanni clans choose to ignore the warnings in those reports.
 They launched an impromptu offensive up the coast to Colombo in a haze of hubris.
 Equally odd is the passivity of the King and his general staff.
 Which let the aristocrats charge up the south west coast in a haphazard Blitzkrieg.
 Intervening only when the feudal regiments were decimated in the siege of Colombo (also know as a the “Trishaw War”).

-The reports warn an offensive on the south west would fail.
-A failure forced by siege of Colombo.
-A siege that the military could not logistically sustain.
-Fighting a population suicidally fanatical about their libertarian ideals.
-Yet that very disaster happened – or according to some – was allowed to happen.
+The reports predicted an offensive on the south west would fail.
+That failure was the siege of Colombo.
+A siege that the military could not sustain.
+Fighting a population willing to die for their libertarian ideals with unnerving fanaticism.
+Yet the resulting disaster – according to some – was allowed to happen.

 It could have destroyed the Sri Lankan state.
 In the end it was a close run thing.
 The precise timing of the king’s intervention saved the day.
 Timing made possible by situation reports from Sri Lanka’s overstretched spies.
 The intervention gave the Sri Lankan state a geo political victory.